k-n195/A2-SD1/README.md

 - Universally available platform: A standards-compliant browser is the only requirement, so the game is instantly accessible on mobiles.
 - Rapid iteration: HTML and CSS speed up layout and visual experimentation, while JavaScript lets us implement the game loop, scoring rules, and input validation directly in the browser.
 - Easy deployment: The finished build can be hosted on any static web server or even bundled as part of coursework submissions without special packaging.
+KN

-## Activity 1 Group Guidance – Requirements/Creative Session
+## Activity 1 Group Guidance – Requirements/Creative Session KN

 1. Review all available projects before deciding which to develop.
 2. Consider your primary target audience (see Possible Project Target Demographics).